Rudy Lai

 1 updates

-Stellantis announces plans to generate €20 billion annual revenue by 2030 through connected technologies leveraging artificial intelligence to innovate.
+Stellantis announced ambitions to reach €20 billion in annual revenue by 2030 through connected technologies leveraging artificial intelligence.